How do I integrate oso into my app?¶

 What languages and frameworks do you support?¶

-We currently support Python, Ruby and Java, and are actively working on supporting more languages.
-We are also in the process of writing documentation for native framework support.
+We currently support Python, Ruby, Java, Node.js and Rust, and are actively working on supporting more languages.
+We have framework integrations for Flask & Django see here.

 Vote & track your favorite language and framework integrations at our Github repository, and sign up for our newsletter in the footer anywhere on our docs if you’d like to stay up to speed on the latest product updates.